 - Primary - glomerulonephritis develops on its own and is not related to another pre-existing disease or condition in the body.

 - Secondary - glomerulonephritis develops because of another pre-existing disease or condition in the body.
 Examples of diseases that can lead to glomerulonephritis in some people are systemic lupus erythematosus (SLE) and polyarteritis nodosa.
-See separate leaflet called Systemic Lupus Erythematosus for more details.
+See the separate leaflet called Lupus (Systemic Lupus Erythematosus) for more details.

 When a sample of tissue is taken from a kidney affected by glomerulonephritis (when a kidney biopsy is taken), the glomerulonephritis can be classified according to the changes that can be seen when the tissue sample is examined under a microscope.
 For example, glomerulonephritis can be: